jedick/AI4citations/README.md

 - Model selection: Choose from a fine-tuned model (default) or the pretrained base model
   - The [default model](https://huggingface.co/jedick/DeBERTa-v3-base-mnli-fever-anli-scifact-citint) was fine-tuned on two datasets, [SciFact](https://github.com/allenai/scifact) and [Citation-Integrity](https://github.com/ScienceNLP-Lab/Citation-Integrity/)
   - The [base model](https://huggingface.co/MoritzLaurer/DeBERTa-v3-base-mnli-fever-anli) is DeBERTa pre-trained on multiple natural language inference (NLI) datasets
-  - See the [blog post](https://jedick.github.io/blog/experimenting-with-transformer-models-for-citation-verification/) for more information on fine-tuning
+  - See this [blog post](https://jedick.github.io/blog/experimenting-with-transformer-models-for-citation-verification/) for more information on fine-tuning

 ## Running the app